This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 It is a bit time consuming but still very easy and requires practically no work for you.
 It is mainly just a waiting game, but definitely worth the wait.
 I think you will agree.
 I tis so tasty.

 You will be shocked with how easy it is to make crock pot yogurt.
 See all of our favorite Crock Pot Recipes here.
-You may want to also try this Homemade Yogurt Dip Recipe.
+You may want to also try this Homemade Yogurt Dip Recipe or this Crock Pot Oatmeal.

 Why This Recipe Works